-- 11. Set out complete policies and measures to achieve the national contribution on energy efficiency and, in particular specify robust financing energy efficiency programmes and financial support schemes, able to mobilise private investments and additional co-financing. - 12.
-Include an updated ambition level to ensure a highly energy efficient and decarbonised national building stock and to transform existing buildings into zero-emission buildings by 2050.
-Include intermediate milestones for 2030 and 2040, and a comparison with the most recent long-term renovation strategy. - 13.
-Further explain how Slovakia will significantly strengthen the energy security dimension in its final updated NECP, in particular by diversifying its energy supply, including by reducing energy imports of Russian fossil fuels and by encouraging gas demand reduction.
-Include detailed policies and measures to reach these objectives towards 2030.
-Strengthen the resilience of the energy system by setting clear objectives and measures to address constrained or interrupted supply, and in particular by setting an objective for energy storage deployment and putting forward policies and measures to integrate the imperative of climate adaptation in the energy system.
-Specify appropriate measures for the diversification of the nuclear supply chain to ensure flexibility and the long-term supply of nuclear materials, fuel, spare parts, and services for its VVER-440 units and for the new nuclear power units under construction and for planned ones and the long-term management of nuclear waste.
-Assess the adequacy of the oil infrastructure (refinery, oil stocks) with the expected decline in oil demand and the move toward lower-carbon alternatives. - 14.
-Put forward clear objectives and targets for demand response to improve the flexibility of the energy system in light of an assessment of the flexibility needs, and how to facilitate energy system integration in the framework of new Article 20a of the Directive (EU) 2018/2001 as amended.
+- (refinery, oil stocks) with the expected decline in oil demand and the move toward lower-carbon alternatives. - 14.
+Set out clear targets to improve the electricity interconnection capacity and identify a clear timeline to implement related projects.
+Put forward clear objectives and targets for demand response to improve the flexibility of the system in light of an assessment of the flexibility needs and describe how to facilitate energy system integration in connection with Article 20a of Directive (EU) 2018/2001 as amended.
+Present the state of play regarding the organisation of electricity markets clearly and consistently with targets and objectives described in the internal market dimension, and define forward-looking objectives and targets concerning market integration, in particular on measures to develop competitive wholesale markets and to phase out measures interfering with market signals.
 Develop more competitive retail markets and increase the level of consumer empowerment in the retail market. - 15.
-Further develop the approach to addressing energy poverty by including an assessment of the situation of current households affected and indicating a specific measurable reduction target as required by Regulation (EU) 2018/1999 and taking account of Commission Recommendation (EU) 2023/2407.
-Detail existing and potential policies and measures to address energy poverty, including details on support to demand response or the financial resources dedicated to implementation from the perspective of social policy (affordability) and structural energy measures. - 16.
+Further develop the approach to addressing energy poverty by including an assessment of the situation of currently affected households and indicating a specific measurable reduction target as required by Regulation (EU) 2018/1999, taking account of Commission's Recommendation (EU) 2023/2407.
+Provide additional detail on existing and potential measures to address energy poverty, and on the dedicated financial resources from the perspective of both social policy (affordability) and structural energy measures, particularly as regards access to energy efficiency, building renovation and renewable energy. - 16.
 Further clarify national objectives in research, innovation and competitiveness to deploy clean technologies, establishing a pathway for 2030 and 2050 with a view to support the decarbonisation of industry and promote the transition of businesses towards a net zero and circular economy.
 Put forward policies and measures to promote the development of net-zero projects including those relevant for the energy intensive industries.
-Describe a predictable and simplified regulatory framework for permitting procedures, and how access to national funding will be simplified where needed.
-Provide detailed policies and measures for the development of clean energy related skills, and to facilitate open trade for resilient and sustainable supply chains of key net-zero components and equipment. - 17.
+Describe a predictable and simplified regulatory framework for permitting procedures and how access to national funding will be simplified where needed.
+Provide detailed policies and measures for the digitalisation of the energy system, the development of clean energy-related skills, and to facilitate open trade for resilient and sustainable supply chains of key net-zero components and equipment. - 17.
 Specify the reforms and measures to mobilise the private investments needed to achieve the energy and climate targets.
-Improve and expand the analysis of investment needs to include a comprehensive and consistent overview of the public and private investment needs in aggregate and by sector.
-Complement the top-down economy-wide approach with a bottom-up project specific assessment along the five dimensions of the Energy Union.
-Include a breakdown of total investment needs with additional information on the national, regional and Union funding sources, as well as private financial sources, to be mobilised.
-Add a short description of the type of financial support scheme chosen to implement the policies and measures, which are financed through public budget, and the use of blended financial instruments making use of grants, loans, technical assistance and public guarantees, including role of national promotional banks in the respective schemes and/or how private financing is mobilised.
+Provide a comprehensive and consistent overview of the public and private investment needs in aggregate and by sector.
+Complement a top-down economy-wide approach with a bottom-up project-specific assessment.
+Include a breakdown of total investment needs with additional information on the national, regional and Union funding sources as well as private financial sources to be mobilised.
+Add a short description of the type of financial support scheme chosen to implement the policies and measures, which are financed through the public budget, and the use of blended financial instruments making use of grants, loans, technical assistance and public guarantees, including the role of the national promotional banks in the respective schemes and/or how private financing is mobilised.
 Consider the cost-effective generation of transfers to other Member States under the ESR as a funding source.
 Provide a robust assessment of the macroeconomic impact of the planned policies and measures.